 We are witnessing a seismic shift in our understanding of addiction and recovery.
 The oft-repeated meme that “connection, not sobriety, is the opposite of addiction” speaks this change.
 Recovery and connection are intimately tied.
 Ever-increasing numbers of Americans want to know how their country became the most addicted in the world.
 Blame is routinely assigned to big pharma, the criminal cartels, or even Americans’ insatiable appetite for drugs.
 However, these explanations only tell part of the story.
 We need a paradigm that can account for all of the data.
 Bruce Alexander’s “dislocation theory of addiction” does just that.
+If you are struggling with addiction, contact our alcohol addiction treatment program today.

 Recovery and Connection